gulpjs/gulp/docs/getting-started/6-explaining-globs.md

 A glob is a string of literal and/or wildcard characters used to match filepaths.
 Globbing is the act of locating files on a filesystem using one or more globs.

 The `src()` method expects a single glob string or an array of globs to determine which files your pipeline will operate on.
 At least one match must be found for your glob(s) otherwise `src()` will error.
-When an array of globs is used, they are matched in array order - especially useful for negative globs.
+When an array of globs is used, any negative globs will remove matches from any positive glob.

 ## Segments and separators